Five fascinating artifacts from the time of Jesus on display in Israeli museums

 Equally significant is the Pontius Pilate Inscription, a limestone block unearthed in 1961 at Caesarea Maritima.
 Bearing the inscription "Pontius Pilate, Prefect of Judea," this artifact provides direct evidence of the Roman governor who, according to the New Testament, sentenced Jesus to crucifixion.

-The inscription constitutes the earliest surviving – and only contemporary – record of Pilate found through archaeology, as he is otherwise only known from written sources.
+The inscription is one of the earliest surviving records of Pontius Pilate discovered through archaeology, and one of only two contemporary artifacts, the other being Pilate's ring found at Herodium.
+Apart from these, he is known solely from written sources.
 The artifact is now on display at the Israel Museum in Jerusalem.

 The Caiaphas Ossuary